Cades Cove: Touring

 Though geographically isolated, Cades Cove today is a popular tourist destination in the Great Smoky Mountains National Park.
 A one-way, 11 mi paved loop around Cades Cove draws thousands of visitors daily.
-The eleven miles may take more than four hours to traverse and view the sites during tourist season.
+The 11 miles may take more than four hours to traverse and view the sites during tourist season.
 The cove receives approximately 5 million visitors per year and is the most popular destination in the Great Smoky Mountain National Park.

 The cove draws attention for numerous black bear sightings, although many enthusiasts make the trip for the abundant hiking access and the well-preserved 19th-century homesteads.
 On most days, multiple deer can be seen in the meadows and woods throughout the cove.
-Popular hiking trails within the cove include the trails to Abrams Falls (a nearly 5 mi round trip hike) and Gregory Bald, the latter named after Russell Gregory, a prominent resident of the cove.
-In addition to hiking and general sightseeing, horseback (see below) and bicycle riding are popular activities.
+Popular hiking trails within the cove include the trails to Abrams Falls (a nearly 5 mi round trip hike) and Gregory Bald, the latter named after Russell Gregory.
+In addition to hiking and general sightseeing, horseback and bicycle riding are popular activities.